rifaterdemsahin/VideoProductionPipeline/instance.md

   - Prompter integration: [Use the prompter like a presentation tools to be able to deliver the content]

 ### 🎯 Strategic Focus
-- 🔍 Ikigai Analysis: []
+- 🔍 Ikigai Analysis: [mix it with Rifat Erdem Sahin Flex and the self learning framework]
-  - Red markers: Purpose identification: []
+  - Red markers: Purpose identification: [Purpose of the content start with fears of the audience inn the hook]
-  - Purple markers: Subject connections: []
+  - Purple markers: Subject connections: [Subject value connections with the audience as the values in the mind map]
-  - Core value proposition: []
+  - Core value proposition: [The core of that we are going to talk and why it is trending]

 ### 📝 Implementation Notes
-- Maintain authenticity in delivery: []
+- Maintain authenticity in delivery: [Tell them this is your story to tell]
 - Balance structured content with natural flow: []
 - Integrate personal insights with technical expertise: []